garyexplains/speedtestg/FAQ.md

 ## 22. What does the SQLite test do and why is it important?
 The SQLite test adds 500 records to an SQLite database and then removes them.
 SQLite is the most widely deployed database in the world.
 It is the default way to store persistent data on Android and is used (probably unknown to most users) by hundreds of thousands of apps.
 Talking of SQLite on Android, the Google developer docs state that, "Apps that handle non-trivial amounts of structured data can benefit greatly from persisting that data locally.
 The most common use case is to cache relevant pieces of data.
 That way, when the device cannot access the network, the user can still browse that content while they are offline."
 In other words, if a device is able to process SQLite transactions quickly then it improves the overall user experience.

 Update: For Speed Test G 2.0 and Speed Test GX 2.0, the number of records was increased to 750.
-Additionally the test is run twice using different optiziation settings for SQLite.
-Specifically the first test run forces the rollback journal to be deleted at the conclusion of each transaction.
-For the second test the journaling mode uses a write-ahead log instead of a rollback journal to implement transactions.
+Additionally, the test is run twice using different optimization settings for SQLite.
+Specifically, the first test run forces the rollback journal to be deleted at the conclusion of each transaction.
+For the second test, the journaling mode uses a write-ahead log instead of a rollback journal to implement transactions.
 See [SQLite PRAGMA Statements](https://sqlite.org/pragma.html#pragma_journal_mode) for details.

 ## 23. Why don't you include "off-screen" GPU test?
 Because people don't play games off-screen.
 This is a real-world device test.